 Right now the heat is on Vince for what looks like is a major snub to Bianca to just shine up his top star again, which is totally a Vince move.
 Letting everyone know just what the pecking order is in his company has been a Vince trope from day one, for all its potential pitfalls.
 And Becky is head and shoulders above all right now, hands down, so anyone and everyone can get slapped down to prove it.
 Becky’s back so move whoever is there aside and put the title back on her ASAP.

 (Side note: let’s not act like some people didn’t want this very thing!
-They just knew it was gonna be against someone like Charlotte, that’s all.
+They just wanted it to be against someone like Charlotte, that’s all.
 Bianca being the victim makes a lot harder to swallow, though.
 Be careful what you wish for!)

 So at the end of the day it all comes down to what the plan is.
 If it’s a planned heel turn and Becky commits and people buy in (outside the folks who just aren’t gonna boo her no matter what) then this could be great.
 It’s also a chance for Bianca to take the next step from happy to be here to a wiser woman who recognizes what kind of world she’s in while maintaining her innate and natural goodness.
 If this thing is not planned, or of it is and everyone from Becky to creative doesn’t go all the way then this could backfire more than it appears to already have.
 We’ll see.
 Either way it’s not safe, which is a charge that gets thrown at them as a company a lot and with merit.